 The SAT Math section consists of three major topic areas: Heart of Algebra, Passport to Advanced Math, and Problem Solving and Data Analysis.
 These guides go over in detail the different content areas on the section as well as the types of math questions you'll get and how to approach them.

 Not all questions on the Math section are multiple choice—you'll also have 13 student-produced response questions (commonly known as grid-ins).
-For these, you must fill in your own answer.
-Get the low-down on what these questions look like and when to expect them on test day.
+You must fill in your own answers for these.
+Get the lowdown on what these questions look like and when to expect them on test day.

-This guide will take you through the grading structure of the SAT Math section and show you just how you can use it to your own advantage.
-If you've already taken a practice test and are currently scoring below 600 on Math, learn what you'll need to do and how you can boost your score to get you to where you want to be.
+This guide will take you through the grading structure of the SAT Math section and show you just how you can use it to your advantage.
+If you've already taken a practice test and are currently scoring below 600 on Math, then it's time to learn how you can boost your score to get you to where you want to be.